filipebodas/DataWithDanny_SQL/serious_sql/DataExploration/DataExploration.md

     systolic,
     diastolic
   ),

---Retrieve the id with the most number of duplicates max_id AS (
+/* Create another CTE to retrieve the id with the highest frequency */

+max_id AS (
   SELECT
     id,